GradyConwell/GCCOREXY/README.md

-Check the releases for the latest files
+Check the releases for the latest files (Stable files, use main repo @ your own risk)